-This release provides information on tetanus infections in Scotland for 2022.
+This release provides information on laboratory-confirmed cases of tetanus infections reported in Scotland for the period from April to June 2023

 Data in the most recent quarterly updates supersedes data reported in previous reports.

 Tetanus is a disease resulting from infection with the bacteria Clostridium tetani.